dicristea/calculator/README.md

 Want to learn:
 - custom google fonts X
 - CSS grid
-- when to use const versus let **
+- when to use const versus let ** ANYTIME you don't have to use let, use const
-- toggle-able classes in CSS
+- toggle-able classes in CSS X
 - how to incorporate graphic design elements

-What I learned:
+What I learned/practiced:
 - css grid
 - differences btwn a(nav), button(onclick), input(form), and div(animation, etc.) tags for creating "buttons"
 - span vs div (inline vs block)
+- ANYTIME you don't have to use let, use const
+- lots of backend variable and function practice!

 Tips: